Preparing students for future success

 Hometown: Cedar Rapids, Iowa

-Why is environmental or public interest work important to you?
-I think environmental law is important to me in part due to growing up in the mid-west, where the environment is hugely important for the community and we see the impact of things like fertilizer run off or soil erosion as existential issues for our economy and health.
-Events like the 2008 flood or the derecho in 2020 also left an impact on me personally witnessing the potential destruction and hardships that can arise from nature.
+I will work at the Missouri Department of Natural Resources on a wide range of opportunities to serve and impact the community.
+Some areas of work we specifically discussed was the areas of land reclamation in areas affected by mining or drinking/clean water, though there were many other areas such as nuclear energy potentially needing more hands.
+This funding will help me to take part the summer legal placement program at Iowa, which I hope will help me take advantage of this opportunity I have working this summer to learn as much as I can about the practice of environmental law and to grow as a law student.
+I think environmental law is important to me in part due to growing up in the Midwest, where the environment is hugely important for the community and we see the impact of things like fertilizer run off or soil erosion as existential issues for our economy and health.
+Events like the 2008 flood or the derecho in 2020 also left an impact on me personally.

 Expanding professional networks and impact